-Esthetic Lens contributor Christopher Poehlmann has curated a show at the Messler Gallery in Rockport, Maine.
+Esthetic Lens contributor Christopher Poehlmann curated a show at the Messler Gallery in Rockport, Maine late last year.
 Following is the essay he wrote in support of this show.

 The Messler Gallery